SDFIdk/genericode-transformer/README.md

 The XSLT stylesheets are tested using [XSpec](https://github.com/xspec/xspec/), a unit test and behaviour-driven development (BDD) framework for XSLT, XQuery, and Schematron.

 On Windows, the XSpec XSLT tests can be run using the batch files in the [scripts folder](/scripts).
-Run the batch files from the root directory of the repository, for instance:
+Run the batch files from the _root directory_ of the working tree of your local repository, for instance:

 ```bat
 scripts\run-xslt-tests.bat